lavenderYuu/Emotionary/README.md

 We will send you a `.env` file to use for Step #2 below.

 ### Instructions to run
-1. Clone this repo and go to the `Milestone4` branch
+1. Clone this repo and go to the `FinalRelease` branch
 2. Replace the `.env.example` file in the root directory with the `.env` file we provide to you
     - Make sure the file is named `.env`
 3. Run `docker compose up --build`